aspose-words/Aspose.Words-Documentation/net/developer-guide/linq-reporting-engine/template-syntax/outputting-sequential-data/_index.md

 {{< /highlight >}}
 	- For a scatter or bubble chart, you can go one of the following ways:
 		- To use the same x-value expression for all chart series, add a single `x` tag to the chart title after the corresponding `foreach` tag.
-		- To use different x-value expressions for every chart series, add multiple `x` tags to chart series’ names – one for each chart series.
+		- To use different x-value expressions for every chart series, add many `x` tags to chart series’ names – one for each chart series.
 	An x-value expression for a scatter or bubble chart must return a numeric value.
 	- For a chart of another type, add a single `x` tag to the chart title after the corresponding `foreach` tag.
 In this case, an x-value expression must return a numeric, date, or string value.
 7. For a chart of any type, add `y` tags to chart series’ names as follows.